 Place the warm potatoes and broccoli into a large bowl and gently fold in the dressing.
 Taste and adjust seasoning if needed.
 Serve at room temperature.

-I can’t say enough good things about Heidi Swanson’s cookbook, (or her blog, ).
+I can’t say enough good things about Heidi Swanson’s cookbook, Super Natural Everyday: Well-Loved Recipes from My Natural Foods Kitchen (or her blog, 101 Cookbooks).
 Her books have changed the way I think about, shop for, and prepare food more than any other cookbooks I own (find more of my favorite cookbooks here).

 This post may contain affiliate links.
 See the disclosure policy for more information.